RoboVault/web3-backtest/README.md

+> [!WARNING]
+> This project is in early development.
+The API will change.
+Please use at your own risk.

+> [!NOTE]
+> What do we want?!?!
+More Datasources!
+More Pairs!
+We welcome PRs 🙏

 # Web3 Backtest

 Web3 Backtest is a generic Backtesting library for DeFi trading strategies.
 The library simplifies pullling historic data, simulating protocols, backtest metrics, charting and analytics.